andwilson36/Team_Profile_Generator/README.md

 https://user-images.githubusercontent.com/71351474/126408613-ccaecb15-021b-4f95-add1-280265463ed4.mp4

-This snippet shows how after making a employee it prompts a menu and will navigate the user to where they selected.
+This snippet shows how after making a employee it prompts a menu and will navigate the user to where they chose.
 ![](/images/prompt_menu.png)

 This snippet shows the objects being shifted out of the array and the cards being put in the HTML file.